-Research sheds light on the dangers of positive stereotypesFebruary 1st, 2013 in Psychology & Psychiatry /
+Research sheds light on the dangers of positive stereotypesFebruary 1, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—We all know about the dangers of negative stereotyping.
 But what about positive stereotyping?
 Is it really bad to assume that women are more in touch with their emotions or that immigrants work harder than the majority population?
 Research led by Aaron Kay, a professor at Duke University's Fuqua School of Business, reveals that positive stereotypes may actually be worse.

 Kay and his research colleagues conducted a series of studies to test how individuals responded to both negative and positive stereotypes.
 In a first study, a group of 52 participants was exposed to two different fake newspaper articles describing scientific findings that are consistent with common stereotypes of African Canadians.
 In the fake positive scenario, the newspaper article showed that blacks were more athletic than whites.
 In the fake negative scenario, a separate article presented stereotypes about the African Canadians' intelligence.
 When asked if there were any biases in the two different articles, those who were exposed to a positive stereotype were less likely to report bias (44.4%) than those exposed to a negative stereotype (73.9%).